Ausipainter/Desktop-Pet-Pygame/README.md

 &emsp;&emsp;A Climb folder

+&emsp;&emsp;A Fall folder

-&emsp;Inside of walk, climb, and idle folders add your animation images(see animation Rules below)
+&emsp;Inside of walk, climb, fall, and idle folders add your animation images(see animation Rules below)

 &emsp;Even if you do not have an animation for them you must have at least one image in each